Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is a rapid antigen test?

 A rapid antigen test works a little differently from PCR tests, which are the type you can get at private or government-run testing clinics.
 Antigen tests look for proteins in the virus to detect its presence, while a PCR test looks for the RNA material that tells the virus to produce these proteins.

 A rapid antigen test is a lot easier, quicker, and cheaper to do on a practical level.
 You can even do it yourself at home as it doesn’t necessarily require a medical professional (the instructions are in the box.)

-There are two types of rapid antigen tests available in New Zealand: nasopharyngeal and front of nose swab.
+There are currently 2 types of rapid antigen tests available in Australia: oral and nasal testing.

-Nasopharyngeal tests involve inserting a nasal swab into your nose to collect a sample from the nasopharynx (the upper part of the throat behind the nose).
-It is then twirled around a few times allowing the swab to collect a sample of the cells and fluids present to be analysed.
+Nasal tests involve inserting a nasal swab into your nose.
+You then twirl it around for a few seconds allowing the soft bristles to collect a sample of the cells and fluids present to be analysed.
 The nasal swab needs to be inserted quite far to collect a good specimen for an accurate test result.
-Some people find nasal RATs extremely uncomfortable.
+Some people find these tests extremely uncomfortable.
 But it’s all over in a few seconds.